The Residence On Campus are available to all full-time registered students.

 - respecting others privacy and needs for quiet

-- reporting any risks to safety, a persons welbeing, or fire of which you become aware using the prescribed protocol as contained in the residents' Handbook
+- reporting any risks to safety, a person's wellbeing, or fire of which you become aware using the prescribed protocol as contained in the Residences Handbook

-- logging in a timely way and using the prescribed protocol any maintenance issues of which you become aware
+- logging and using the prescribed protocol, in a timely manner, any maintenance issues of which you become aware

-- reporting any illegality, disorder or noise that affects you or other residents (using prescribed protcol)
+- reporting any illegality, disorder or noise that affects you or other residents (using prescribed protocol)

-- controlling your visitors' behaviour within the expected norms as set out in the handbook and license to reside
+- controlling your visitors' behaviour within the expected norms as set out in the handbook and Licence to Reside

 - managing your own belongings and keeping your bedroom door locked at all times

-- engaging with with fellow residents to maintain the peaceful enjoyment of the residence for all
+- engaging with fellow residents to maintain the peaceful enjoyment of the residence for all

 - limiting your use of alcohol to a reasonable and responsible level and being responsible for your own behaviour